pulp-unibo/deeploy-newop-tutorial/INSTRUCTIONS.md

 This is done in `Bindings.py`.
 This is done by defining a `List` of `NodeBinding` objects; each in turn calls the `TypeChecker` for a specific ONNX node and a set of passes.

+1. Import the appropriate template as defined in `Templates.py` in Task 3.
-1. Look up in `Deeploy/Targets/<PLATFORM>/TypeCheckers.py` for a suitable `TypeChecker` for the `Add` node, then import it into `Bindings.py`.
+2. Look up in `Deeploy/Targets/<PLATFORM>/TypeCheckers.py` for a suitable `TypeChecker` for the `Add` node, then import it into `Bindings.py`.
-2. Start defining a `NodeBinding` for the unsigned version of the operator.
+3. Start defining a `NodeBinding` for the unsigned version of the operator.
 The `NodeBinding` is built with three arguments:
    1. an operator `TypeChecker`
    2. the template you defined in Task 3
    3. the set of passes
 Define from the `TypeChecker` you just imported the appropriate node interface for an `Add` with unsigned I/O.
-3. Use the template you instantiated in `Templates.py` as second argument.
+4. Use the template you instantiated in `Templates.py` as second argument.
-4. Look up in `Deeploy/Targets/PULPOpen/Bindings.py` for a set of passes that is suitable.
+5. Look up in `Deeploy/Targets/PULPOpen/Bindings.py` for a set of passes that is suitable.
 Most PULP operators use the same set, why not do the same?
-5. Add a second `NodeBinding` for the signed version of the operator.
+6. Add a second `NodeBinding` for the signed version of the operator.

 ## Task 5 - Define tile constraints
 We can now define a set of tile constraints.
 In most cases, you can use or adapt one of the ones available in `Deeploy/Targets/<PLATFORM>/TileConstraints`, but in this instance we'll define it from scratch for instruction purposes.
 You're very lucky!